 All Texas Success Initiative (TSI) requirements must be met within the first year of the OTA program (prior to the beginning of the third semester).
 For specific information regarding TSI, click here.
 Students applying to the OTA program who have earned a bachelor’s degree or higher are TSI exempt for the OTA program.

 You can download an application and observation form from our website at any time and mail to the address on the application.
-The due date is usually the last Monday of June.
+The due date is usually the first Monday of June.
 The specific date will be posted on the application.